Geffreyvanderbos/geffre/src/note/pro-rata-explained.md

 ---
 category: technology
 created: 2024-04-01
-title: "Understanding Streaming Music Royalty Payments"
+title: Understanding Streaming Music Royalty Payments
-updated: 2024-04-01
+updated: 2024-04-19
 ---

 Note: What I share here is a simplified take on how royalty payouts work.
 There's a lot more to it, with lots of details and nuances.
 I put this note together to communicate clearer, especially when I'm chatting with people who might not be as familiar with all the ins and outs.